AdobeDocs/campaign.en/help/v8/config/enhanced-security.md

 ## Secure CMK integration {#secure-cmk-integration}

-Secure Customer-Managed Key (CMK) Integration allows you to encrypt your instance and your data using your own encryption keys in your AWS account - instead of Adobe-owned keys.
+Secure Customer-Managed Key (CMK) Integration allows you to encrypt your instance and your data using your own encryption keys in your AWS account<!--instead of Adobe-owned keys-->.

 Making you responsible for generating and managing your keys, this capacity enables you to have more control over them.